wikimedia/mediawiki-extensions-Popups/README.md

   functionality.
 In production builds, this same functionality can be enabled by setting a `debug=true` query.
 E.g., `https://en.wikipedia.org/wiki/Popup?debug=true`.
+* When a QUnit test fails but you can't see why, open package.json and temporarily remove the snippet `| tap-mocha-reporter dot`.

 ## Storybook.js Component Library